cdrani/me/content/projects/2019-03-07-weather-app.md

 template: project
 title: Weather App
 slug: weather-app
-draft: true
+draft: false
 date: 2019-03-07T18:10:53.101Z
 description: >-
-  This is a weather application built using the [openweathermap](https://openweathermap.org) api to fetch weather data from cities around the world.
-On load, the weather data pertaining your current location via your [geolocation ip](https://geoip-db.com/json/).
+  This is a weather application built using the openweathermap api to fetch weather data from cities around the world.
+On load, the weather data pertaining your current location via a user's geolocation ip.
 Subsequent searches are added to a cities list, thus allowing for switching between cities.
-hero: /media/weather.png
+hero: /static/media/weather.png
 category: Project
 tags:
+  - api
-  - openweathermap
+  - weather
 technologies:
   - javascript
   - spectrecss